Blog · Analysis · Last reviewed June 19, 2026

 A serious notification-summary system should be governed less like a cosmetic feature and more like an attention mediator.

 First, make summaries visibly different from originals.
-Icons, typography, and plain labels should say when the user is seeing a generated interpretation rather than the sender's words.
+Icons, typography, and plain labels should say when the user is seeing a generated interpretation rather than the sender's words, and they should survive screenshots, accessibility output, car playback, and notification history.

 Second, keep one-tap access to the original.
-The full message, sender, timestamp, app, and thread context should remain close enough that checking is ordinary, not a buried correction workflow.
+The full message, sender, timestamp, app, unread count, attachment state, and thread context should remain close enough that checking is ordinary, not a buried correction workflow.

-Third, make high-stakes categories opt-in.
-Health, finance, school, public safety, legal, workplace discipline, news, and intimate messages should not be summarized by default simply because compression works for casual chat.
+Fourth, make high-stakes categories opt-in.
+Health, finance, school, public safety, legal, workplace discipline, intimate messages, and news should not be summarized or deprioritized by default simply because compression works for casual chat.

-Fourth, test against real communication patterns.
-Evaluation should include slang, mixed languages, disability-related speech, sarcasm, indirect requests, abusive relationships, children and parents, shift work, caregiving, and communities whose urgent messages do not look like corporate priority labels.
+Sixth, test against real communication patterns.
+Evaluation should include slang, mixed languages, emoji-only messages, disability-related speech, sarcasm, indirect requests, abusive relationships, children and parents, shift work, caregiving, and communities whose urgent messages do not look like corporate priority labels.

-Fifth, preserve accountability records.
-NIST's Generative AI Profile emphasizes governance, content provenance, pre-deployment testing, and incident disclosure.
-Notification summaries need the same discipline: what model generated the summary, what was hidden, what could be expanded, and how errors can be reported and repaired.
+Tenth, preserve accountability records.
+NIST's Generative AI Profile emphasizes governance, risk mapping, relevant disclosure, public feedback processes, red-teaming, and re-evaluation when a system moves into a new context.
+Notification summaries need the same discipline: what system generated the summary, what was hidden, what could be expanded, what route was used, and how errors can be reported and repaired.

 What This Changes